mmastrac/linktime/scattered-collect/README.md

 declaration site, while the unreferenced variants allow you to access the items as a slice only.
 The latter, unreferenced variants may be more efficient.

+## Zero-allocation collections

+The collections are all zero-allocation.
+This means that they can be used in `no-std`/`no-alloc` environments, and that they do not contribute to heap usage whatsoever.

 ## Collections

 - [`ScatteredSlice`]: A collection of sized items that collected into a slice in